How to Choose a Carry On Backpack

 Will it Fit?

 Humans come in all shapes and sizes.
-If you're particularly tall or particularly small, make sure your carry on backpack has an adjustable suspension system to fit your body.
+If you're particularly tall or particularly small, make sure your carry on backpack will adjust to fit your body.
 The right fit makes a huge difference in comfort.

 Adjust the shoulder straps up and down to fit your torso.
 Make sure the chest strap and hip belts are snug.
 The hip belt should rest on your hips in order to transfer weight away from your shoulders.
 If it’s too high, or too low, adjust the shoulder straps accordingly.

 The secret to a comfortable carry is the right fit.
 Don’t sacrifice ergonomics.

 The main compartment should allow you to organize your stuff quickly and easily.

 A carry on backpack should open like a book and pack like a suitcase.
 Backpacks that open from the top, rather than the front, require you to dump everything out to find that one thing lodged at the bottom.